anne-moshyedi/Natural_Language_Processing/README.md

 <img width="887" alt="screen shot 2018-08-09 at 12 23 24 pm" src="https://user-images.githubusercontent.com/34118178/43912331-e87a0eb6-9bcf-11e8-8625-7a69de35d27a.png">

+## Where are the notebooks??
+There are 5 notebooks that you may want to run. <br/>
+1. INDEX_BASED.ipynb is located in the Preliminary folder <br/>
+2. DICTIONARY_ANNOTATOR.ipynb is located in the DictionaryAnnotator folder <br/>
+3. RECORD_LINKAGE.ipynb is located in the RecordLinkage folder <br/>
+4. ML_Model.ipynb is located in the UI folder <br/>
+5. NLP_PLATFORM.ipynb is located in the UI folder <br/>

 ## Installation Instructions
 Follow the instructions below to get this running on your local host.